 Polkadot also has a Proof of Stake consensus mechanism that requires users to stake DOT to participate in.
 Staking DOT provides a disincentive for bad actors to manipulate the network, as they can lose their tokens.

 DOT is also used in Parachain Slot Auctions.
 Users stake DOT behind projects who want to win a parachain slot.
 If the project succeeds, the DOT is bonded until the parachain lease is over, and in return, stakers receive tokens from the project.

-BNB is the native token of Binance Smart Chain and Binance Chain.
+BNB is the native token of Binance Smart Chain and Binance Chain (they became BNB Chain in 2022).
 The coin launched in 2017 on the Ethereum blockchain in an ICO to raise funds to develop Binance’s exchange services.

 While meme coins traditionally haven't provided much value for investors, they're increasingly offering high returns.
 If you do add one to your portfolio, be aware that they're especially high-risk investments.